-- 3.6 Whilst there has always been concentration of WEEE in the hands of certain collectors, we understand from the JTA that this has increased over the past several years.
-There are three principal reasons for this: - certain waste management companies control a significant proportion of LA-DCF WEEE; - (2) some distributors have control over a significant volume of WEEE that is returned to them; and - (3) vertical integration between PCSs and recyclers, and distributors and recyclers has become more common.
-That is, it has become more common for PCSs or distributors to own AATFs. - 3.7 This vertical integration could potentially distort the market for WEEE.
+- 3.22 Whilst there has always been concentration of WEEE in the hands of certain collectors, we understand from the JTA that this has increased over the past several years.
+There are three principal reasons for this: - (1) certain waste management companies control a significant proportion of LA-DCF WEEE; - (2) some distributors have control over a significant volume of WEEE that is returned to them; and - (3) vertical integration between PCSs and recyclers, and distributors and recyclers has become more common.
+That is, it has become more common for PCSs or distributors to own an Approved Authorised Treatment Facility ("AATF"). - 3.23 This vertical integration could potentially distort the market for WEEE.
 This is because a PCS or distributor that controls a treatment facility can direct where that WEEE goes.
 The potential advantages of vertical integration for a PCS are that: (i) it can obtain WEEE more readily; and (ii) it can obtain WEEE more cheaply.
 Whereas, a PCS that is not vertically integrated may be forced to collect WEEE which is more costly to obtain in order to hit its target.
-Furthermore, a recycler that has access to an 'in-house' PCS can always ensure that any household WEEE it collects is obligated. - 3.8 This could distort the WEEE market because PCSs which are not vertically integrated may find it more difficult to meet their collection targets and may incur higher than average collection costs.

-3.9 An example of a distributor that owns an AATF is AO.com,5 and an example of an AATF that owns a PCS is WasteCare.6
+Furthermore, a recycler that has access to an 'in-house' PCS can always ensure that any household WEEE it collects is obligated. - 3.24 An example of a distributor that owns an AATF is AO.com,10 and an example of an AATF that owns a PCS is WasteCare.11